 4.as when I was in my strength, when the secret of God was upon my tabernacle,

-5.when the Almighty was still with me, when my little ones were around me,
+5.when the Almighty was still with me, when my boys were around me,

-6.when I washed my steps with cream, and the rock poured out streams of oil for me,
+6.when my steps were bathed with cream and the rock poured out streams of oil for me,

-7.when I went out to the gate of the city, when prepared my seat in the plaza!
+7.when I went out to the gate of the city, when I set up my seat in the public square!

-8.The young men saw me and withdrew themselves, and the aged rose, and stood still.
+8.The young men saw me and hid themselves, and the aged rose and stood still.

-9.Princes refrained from speaking, and laid their hand on their mouth.
+9.Princes refrained from speaking; yea, they laid their hand on their mouth.

-10.The rulers hid their voice; their tongue stuck to the roof of their mouth.
+10.The voice of rulers was hushed; their tongue stuck to the roof of their mouth.

 11.When the ear heard me, it blessed me, and when the eye saw me, it bore me witness,

-12.because I delivered the poor who cried for help, and the fatherless, and whoever had no helper.
+12.for I delivered the poor who cried for help, and the orphan, and him who had no helper.

-13.The blessing of the man about to perish came upon me, and I made the widow’s heart to cry out with joy.
+13.The blessing of the one about to perish came upon me, and I made the widow’s heart to cry aloud with joy.

-14.I put on righteousness, and it wrapped me about.
-My judgment was like a robe and a turban.
+14.I put on righteousness, and it wrapped me about like a robe, and my judgment was a turban.

-15.I was eyes to the blind, and I was feet to the lame.
+15.I was eyes for the blind man, and I was feet for the lame.

 16.I was a father to needy people, and I searched out the cause I did not know.

-17.I crushed the jaws of the unjust and plucked the spoil out of his teeth.
+17.I also crushed the jaws of the unjust and plucked the spoil out of his teeth.

 18.And I thought, ‘I will die in my nest, and I will multiply my days like the sand.

-19.My root will spread out to the waters, and the dew of night will lie all night on my branches.
+19.My root will spread out to the waters, and the dew will lie all night on my branches.

-20.My glory is fresh with me, and my bow in my hand is new.’
+20.My glory is ever new with me, and my bow is renewed in my hand.’

-22.After my words, they did not speak again, and my speech dropped upon them.
+22.After my words, they would not speak again, for my speech dropped like rain upon them.

-23.They waited for me like the rain, and they opened their mouth as for the latter rain.
+23.Yea, they waited for me like the rain, and they opened wide their mouth as for the latter rain.

-24.If I smiled at them, they did not believe it, and the light of my face they did not cast down.
+24.If I laughed at them, they had no confidence, and they did not disregard the light of my countenance.

-25.I examined their ways and sat as chief among them, and I lived like a king with an army, as one who comforts the mournful.
+25.I chose their course and sat as chief; yea, I lived like a king with an army, as one who comforted the mournful.

 Job 30